-\odot Mayor's Message
+Mayor's Message

-2 Delivering success 4
+1 Delivering success 4

-3 Understanding Ryde 8

-How and where do we travel in Ryde?
-9
+2 Understanding Ryde How and where do we travel in Ryde?
+8 9

 Who is riding in our City?
 10

 What discourages people riding?
 16

 Who has the potential to ride more?
 20

-4 Vision for Ryde 24
+3 Vision for Ryde 24

-5 Connect Ryde 26
+4 Connect Ryde 26

 Connecting our places with a comprehensive bicycle network.
 27

-6 Ryde Easy 34
+5 Ryde Easy 34

 Everyone who chooses to walk or ride, can do so from their front door 35

-7 Ryde More 42
+6 Ryde More 42

 Walking and riding everyday 43

-8 Ryde Ahead 46
+7 Ryde Ahead 46

 Leading the way 47

-9 Measuring success 50
+8 Measuring success 50

 Connect Ryde 51

 Ryde Easy 51

 Ryde More 51

 Works Cited 53

-1 MAYOR'S MESSAGE
+MAYOR'S MESSAGE

-I am delighted to present the City of Ryde Bicycle Strategy 2022 - 2030.
-This is the first strategy of its kind in almost a decade, which will encourage and enable more people to safely and efficiently use a bicycle for transport and recreation.
+The City of Ryde Bicycle Strategy 2022 - 2030 is Council's comprehensive plan to enable more people to safely and efficiently use a bike for transport and recreation.

 Cycling is an activity that can be enjoyed by people of all ages and skill levels.
-It can improve people's health, reduce traffic congestion and, crucially, is a sustainable mode of transport that helps reduce emissions in our local community.
+It can improve people's health, reduce traffic congestion and, crucially, is also a sustainable mode of transport that helps cut emissions.

 Given the benefits, we want to do all that we can to encourage more people to take up cycling.

 It is for this reason that one of the key aims of this strategy is to make our local bicycle infrastructure connected and accessible for everyone.

-Central to this will be continuing our work to create a comprehensive bicycle network throughout the local government area so that we can achieve the ultimate objective of ensuring everyone who chooses to ride a bike can start their journey from home.
+Central to this will be continuing our work to create a comprehensive bicycle network throughout the local government area so that we can achieve the ultimate objective of ensuring everyone who chooses to ride a bike can start their journey from their door.
 We will achieve these aims by taking a leading role in the design and delivery of bicycle infrastructure, while also working with other councils and government bodies throughout metropolitan Sydney to help ensure we develop networks that expand well beyond our Council boundaries.

-Importantly, the aims and objectives of this strategy are also aligned with our Community Strategic Plan as well as Council's other key transport, environment and planning strategies, ensuring a uniform approach across the business.
+Importantly, the aims and objectives of this strategy are also aligned with our Community Strategic Plan as well as Council's other key transport, environment and planning strategies, ensuring a uniform approach across the organisation.